All posts

 • Entities planning mergers, acquisitions, or complex equity transactions

-• Single-member LLCs (no shareholders, no governance disputes)
+• Single-member LLCs with no shareholders and no governance disputes

 • Non-resident founders with no US operations or employees